Nutrition Study Resources

 Nutrition Study Resources – Helping Kids Make Good Food Choices

-One of the most fun and most educational activities we did for this lesson revolved around the USDA’s My Plate initiative.
+One of the most fun and most educational activities we did for our nutrition study revolved around the USDA’s My Plate initiative.

 Replacing the old food pyramid, My Plate uses the familiar image of a plate to remind people how to eat a balanced, healthy diet.
 We used this image and age-based recommendations for our project.